Frequently asked questions about the pay subsidy reform

 - other conditions for granting the subsidy are met.

-The subsidy would cover 70% of the eligible payroll costs for 10 months, but no longer than for the duration of the employment relationship.
-The same rules on eligible payroll costs as for pay subsidy would apply for this form of support.
+The subsidy covers 70% of the eligible payroll costs for 10 months, but no longer than for the duration of the employment relationship.
+The same rules on eligible payroll costs as for pay subsidy apply for this form of support.

 -

-It is estimated that, somewhat more than before, the focus of employment measures would be on people with partial work ability, integrating immigrants, young people, the elderly and those who have only completed basic education.
-In addition, a higher number of employers would be entitled to pay subsidies.
+It is estimated that, somewhat more than before, the focus of employment measures will be on people with partial work ability, integrating immigrants, young people, the elderly and those who have only completed basic education.
+In addition, a higher number of employers will be entitled to pay subsidies.

-- The amount of pay subsidy would increase from the current level in slightly less than half of the pay subsidy periods.
+- the amount of pay subsidy will increase from the current level in slightly less than half of the pay subsidy periods.

-- It is estimated that the amount of support would remain roughly the same in approximately one quarter of the pay subsidy periods.
+- it is estimated that the amount of support will remain roughly the same in approximately one quarter of the pay subsidy periods.

-- In less than one third of the periods, the amount of support is estimated to be lower than it currently is.
+- it is estimated that in nearly one third of the periods, the amount of support will be lower than it currently is.

-The simplification of the conditions of support and changes in payment are aimed at making the pay subsidy more attractive for employers and thus increase the number of people employed with a pay subsidy.
-It is not possible to assess any numerical impacts of this.
+The simplification of the conditions of support and changes in payment are aimed at making the pay subsidy more attractive for employers and thus increasing the number of people employed with a pay subsidy.

 The reform consists of several different elements, the combined effects of which are uncertain.
 Some of the changes are likely to reduce the number of people employed on a pay subsidy and others to increase it.
 The elements that increase the number of people employed are particularly targeted to companies where, according to studies, work supported by a pay subsidy has the greatest positive employment impact.
 As a result, in the long term, the number of those employed after the support period is expected to increase by some 500–1,000 people.